rspamd/rspamd.com/doc/modules/reputation.md

 ## Exclusion lists

 The reputation plugin supports exclusion lists to skip scoring and updating for specific tokens (e.g., trusted IPs, domains, or SPF hashes).
 This is configured using the `exclusion_map` option, which points to a map file listing tokens to exclude.
 For `ip` and `sender` selectors, the map is treated as a `radix` map (supporting IP addresses and networks).
 For `dkim`, `url`, `spf`, and `generic` selectors, it is a `set` map (supporting strings like domains or hashes).
+This feature is available from Rspamd 3.11.2.

 **Example map files**: